-- the experience and expertise of senior members of the engagement team; - the audit plan agreed with the external auditor, the areas of audit focus and the external auditor's approach to materiality; - the quality of reports and findings presented by the external auditor; - the external auditor's presentation of its Audit Quality Framework and its confirmation of independence pursuant to its policies and processes for maintaining independence and objectivity; - the external auditor's report to the Audit Committee on main findings on audit quality reviews of the Bank's audit: - the key highlights or findings on the external auditor's quality control systems by audit oversight bodies and, where relevant, the appropriate steps taken by the external auditor; and - feedback through an annual evaluation exercise from senior management across geographical regions to gather internal perceptions as to the knowledge, competence, independence, efficiency and effectiveness - as well as communications by and with the external auditor.
+- the experience and expertise of senior members of the engagement team; - the audit plan agreed with the external auditor, the areas of audit focus and the external auditor's approach to materiality; - the quality of reports and findings presented by the external auditor; - the external auditor's presentation of its Audit Quality Framework and its confirmation of independence pursuant to its policies and processes for maintaining independence and objectivity; - the external auditor's report to the Audit Committee on main findings on audit quality reviews of the Bank's audit; - the key highlights or findings on the external auditor's quality control systems by audit oversight bodies and, where relevant, the appropriate steps taken by the external auditor; and - feedback through an annual evaluation exercise from senior management across geographical regions to gather internal perceptions as to the knowledge, competence, independence, efficiency and effectiveness - as well as communications by and with - the external auditor.

-As part of its assurance process on the objectivity and independence of the external auditor, the Audit Committee has in place a policy that lists the nonaudit services which may not be provided by external auditors and sets out the circumstances in which the external auditor may be permitted to undertake non-audit services.
+As part of its assurance process on the objectivity and independence of the external auditor, the Audit Committee has in place a policy that lists the non-audit services which may not be provided by the external auditor and sets out the circumstances in which the external auditor may be permitted to undertake non-audit services.
 Permitted non-audit services exceeding \$\$250,000 require the approval of the Audit Committee before the auditor can be engaged.
 In addition, the Audit Committee reviews reports on non-audit services undertaken by the external auditor to satisfy itself as to the nature of non-audit services being provided and the fees incurred.
-The nature of the non-audit services provided during the financial year ended 31 December 2017 is shown in the Notes to the Financial Statements.
+The nature of the non-audit services provided during the financial year ended 31 December 2018 is shown in the Notes to the Financial Statements.

 To reinforce the Audit Committee's effectiveness and enhance the quality of the audit, the Audit Committee meets regularly with the external auditor.
 The external auditor discusses its audit plan with the Audit Committee and presents its engagement teams and its audit fee proposals.
-It reports to the Audit Committee on audit focus areas, the support rendered by management, key audit findings, quantitative and qualitative aspects of financial statement disclosures, any unadjusted audit differences (or review differences in the case of a half-yearly or a quarterly review) and any other matters relevant to its engagement.
+It reports to the Audit Committee on audit focus areas. the support rendered by management, key audit findings, quantitative and qualitative aspects of financial statement disclosures, any unadjusted audit differences (or review differences in the case of a half-yearly or a quarterly review) and any other matters relevant to its engagement.
 Discussions may be held privately without the presence of management.
 The external auditor also discusses with the Audit Committee key changes to regulatory requirements and reporting as well as developments in accounting standards.

-In the review of the 2017 financial statements, the Audit Committee discussed with management the accounting principles applied and significant judgements affecting the financial statements.
+In the review of the 2018 financial statements, the Audit Committee discussed with management the accounting principles applied and significant judgements affecting the financial statements.
 Matters raised by Group Audit and the external auditor in respect of risk management, accounting and internal controls over financial reporting were also reviewed.
-The following key audit matters highlighted in the Independent Auditors' Report on pages 154 to 156 of the Annual Report were discussed with management and the external auditor:
+The following key audit matters highlighted in the Independent

+Auditors' Report on pages 140 to 146 of the Annual Report were discussed with management and the external auditor:

-Impairment of loans and bills receivable The Audit Committee reviewed management's computation and justification of portfolio allowances in accordance with approved methodology and guiding principles.
-The Committee also considered management's assessment of specific allowances.
-The adequacy of specific allowances set aside for key loan accounts was also discussed with the external auditor.
+· Impairment of loans and bills receivable

+The Audit Committee reviewed management's assessment and justification of allowances for impaired loans and non-impaired loans, including the appropriateness of forward-looking assumptions and scenarios adopted, in accordance with Singapore Financial Reporting Standards (International) 9 Financial Instruments and approved framework.
+The adequacy of allowances for impaired loans set aside for key loan accounts was also discussed with the external auditor.
 Additionally, the Audit Committee also considered the input from Group Audit's independent assessment of the Group's credit portfolio quality and credit risk management process.